webpack/webpack.js.org/src/content/configuration/dev-server.md

 In the function you get access to the request, response and proxy options.

 - Return `null` or `undefined` to continue processing the request with proxy.
-- Return `false` will produce a 404 error for the request.
+- Return `false` to produce a 404 error for the request.
 - If a string path is returned.
 The path will be served instead of continuing to proxy the request.

 E.g. for a browser request, you want to serve a HTML page, but for an API request you want to proxy it.
 You could do something like this: